Produce Row Café: History

 The building was built in 1951 and opened as a breakfast café for produce dockworkers in 1953; it was also a barbershop at one point.
 Produce Row originally opened in 1953 as a breakfast café for the produce dockworkers.

 Mike McMenamin had worked as a sandwich maker in college and was interested in a career in the food industry; after graduating from Oregon State University with a degree in political science in 1974, he and two college friends bought the landmark Produce Row Café, which was Portland's warehouse and wholesale district.
 The brothers sold "The Row" to the employees in 1978.

 It was purchased by Alan Davis in the 2000s.
 In 2014, Produce Row closed after operating for more than forty years.

 In 2015, Davis sold Produce Row to Josh Johnston and James Hall, who reopened the restaurant and bar in May 2015.

+The restaurant participated in Portland's Dumpling Week in 2026.